AmingAndrei/violence.website/content/metaphoricals/coherence.md

 Unidirectional Permeability

 While REALSPACE-origin matter is subject to ontological degradation in BLACKSPACE, the inverse is not true.
 BLACKSPACE-origin entities and materials exhibit total or partial immunity when crossing into REALSPACE.
-This is attributed primarily to Blackstone’s resistance to Coherence-based decay, allowing it to remain intact regardless of the ambient Coherence level, without which a similar decay effect would occur.
+This is attributed primarily to BLACKSPACE Matter’s resistance to Coherence-based decay, allowing it to remain intact regardless of the ambient Coherence level, without which a similar decay effect would occur.

 Exceptions

 Individuals classified as Redliners or Half-breeds demonstrate partial immunity to Coherence rejection, despite being REALSPACE-origin lifeforms.
 This is due to:
-- The integration of shifted-Blackstone nervous systems in the case of Redliners, which effectively reclassify their biological Coherence alignment.
+- The unique nervous signals in the case of Redliners, which effectively reclassify their biological Coherence alignment.
-- The genetic inheritance of shifted-Blackstone anatomy in the case of Half-breeds.
+- The genetic inheritance of BLACKSPACE Matter anatomy in the case of Half-breeds.
 - As a result, Redliners and Half-breeds are recognized by BLACKSPACE as native entities and are unaffected by the disintegration effects typically applied to REALSPACE matter.